To provide a student experience that is both physically safe and pedagogically sound, our planning prioritizes the following considerations:

-Protecting the physical and mental health of our extended community through new health protocols and daily screenings, facility and technology upgrades, and carefully planned community activities
+Protecting the physical and mental health of our extended community through health protocols and daily screenings, continued testing of employees and students, technology upgrades, and carefully planned community activities

 Maximizing teaching flexibility so that we can toggle seamlessly between in-person and remote learning in response to a rapidly changing health environment

 Providing an equitable and consistent learning experience that sets the gold standard for education in these times

 As warmer weather approaches and federal and state health guidelines regarding COVID-19 begin to ease, Riverdale plans to continue its health precautions, including pool PCR and antigen testing, masking, and distancing.